JoeHenthorn/Nupack-Analysis/README.md

 It is recommended to use the Nupack_Analysis_lite jupyter notebook for general purpose use.

 Currently, the code only accepts a 5 prime strand and automatically generates a compliment strand.
-Future iterations of this code will allow for user specified 3 prime strands.
+Future iterations of this code will allow for user specificed 3 prime strands.

 To run the code, make sure everything is installed.
 With the jupyter notebook open, run all the import and function cells.
 Note: (shift+enter) runs cells: